 Beetgum, the Netherlands

 ca. first century AD

 Thirdly, the matres Frisiavae.
 Known from an altar stone found in the town of Wissen halfway between Cologne and Frankfurt.
 How it ended all the way up there, we have not got the foggiest idea.
 Fourthly, the goddess Nehalennia.
-Known from the hundreds of stone-altar parts found in the waters near the town of Domburg and from Colijnsplaat, both in modern province Zeeland.
+Known from the hundreds of stone-altar parts found in the waters near the towns of Domburg and Colijnsplaat, both in province Zeeland.
 This used to be the territory of the Frisiavones, the so-called Romanized Frisians (IJssennagger, 2017).
-Not only the Frisians, but skippers and traders traveling to Britannia from Trier, Cologne, Nijmegen, et cetera, also made offerings to Nehalennia for a safe passage sailing the English Channel.
+Not only the Frisians, but skippers and traders traveling to Britannia from Trier, Cologne, Nijmegen, etc, also made offerings to Nehalennia for a safe passage sailing the Channel.
 Read also our blog post Island the Walcheren: once Sodom and Gomorrah of the North Sea to find out more about Nehalennia.